vpinball/pinmame/README.md

 record/playback, command line switches etc.).

 In addition to the built-in debugger, it also includes an **Advanced Remote Debugger** module, providing a thread-safe REST API and a high-fidelity web dashboard for headless or remote analysis.
 Features include real-time DMD/Alphanumeric rendering, hardware breakpoints, memory pattern search, and interactive matrix visualization.
-See [src/remote_debug/README.md](src/remote_debug/README.md) for full documentation and API reference.
+See the [README](src/remote_debug/README.md) for full documentation and API reference.
 For the moment, it's mostly useful for debugging WPC/6809-based machines, but is applicable to all machines.

 In addition, there is special compile time support for the [P-ROC](http://www.pinballcontrollers.com),